In today’s episode of the Global Medical Device Podcast Jon Speer welcomes Sara Naab to the show.

 Sara shares with us insights into what it has been like going from idea, to raising funding, to being name one of the 40 most innovative life sciences companies in the Bay Area.

-Sara begins the discussion with the company’s first product, Trak.
-Trak is an app that will help men monitor their sperm count and helps them learn how to improve their fertility.
+- Sara begins the discussion with the company’s first product, Trak, an app for men to monitor their sperm count and helps them learn how to improve their fertility.

 Announcer: Welcome to the Global Medical Device podcast where today's brightest minds in the medical device industry go to get their most useful and actionable insider knowledge, direct from some of the worlds leading medical device experts and companies.